ZuBB/portage3/issues.md

     + separate statements for read/write
     + issue with queries and specified params run from workers.
     + support insert via *specified* cached statement. __do we need this?__
-* Script class
-    + convert scripts to tasks; runt unblocking tasks in parallel. etc
-    + split tasks into parts (for scripts like *_pN.rb).
-Parts may be threaded or not
-    + check dependant tables before filling current one
-    + keep in mind that need to have easy way to debug specified item(s)
-    + make database and logger modules injectable into Script/Worker class
-	+ create reusable 'modules' for case like next: fill missed categories
-* libraries
+* logger
-    + allow defining of deleted repos without hacks
+    + before loggin db issue itself, need to log original(using HRF) data
 * scripts
     + find faster way of getting available EAPIs
     + check what homepages are similar and report? them to devs
     + check what descriptions are similar and report? them to devs
+* libraries
+    + allow defining of deleted repos without hacks
 * parser
     + do we need it?
-* put portage tree to the faster location
+* find out fastest location for portage tree